 There are a million and one different ways to use wet bags.

 Here are some of my favorites!

-- Unpaper Towel Storage We keep one medium-sized bag hanging on the stove and a large-sized wet bag hanging in our laundry room with all of the clean unpaper towels.
-This is effortless storage that takes up virtually no space.
+- Unpaper Towel Storage We keep one medium-sized bag hanging on the stove and a large-sized hanging wet bag in our laundry room with all of the clean unpaper towels.
+This is effortless cloth diaper storage that takes up virtually no space.